genlin/CSS-content/How to buy or sign up for an Azure subscription.md

 * Sign up for an Azure Free Trial subscription
 * Upgrade your Azure Free Trial subscription to a Pay-As-You-Go subscription
-* Activate your Azure subscription by using a Service Activation Key (a 5x5 key)
+* Activate your Azure subscription by using a Online Service Activation Key (a 5x5 key)

 ## Sign up for an Azure Free Trial subscription
 To sign up for an Azure Free Trial subscription, you must have a phone number, a credit card, and a Microsoft Account (formerly Windows Live ID).
 We use the phone number and credit card for identity verification.
 We want to make sure that real people are using Azure.
 We do not bill anything to the credit card.
 If you would like to pay by invoice, see [Azure Invoicing](http://azure.microsoft.com/en-us/pricing/invoicing/).